 AWARDS PROGRAMS: A school-wide recognition system is used as part of our Positive Behavior System to encourage students to excel both academically and socially.
-Awards are distributed to deserving students who have met or exceeded the school's high expectations.
+Awards are distributed to deserving students who have met or exceeded the school's high expectations during each trimester.

-Trimester Awards - held at the end of each trimester.

-Academic Achievement - high achievement in multiple academic areas

-Academic Improvement - significant academic improvement in one or more areas

-Teacher's Choice - award presented based on teacher's choice

-Citizenship Award-students exhibiting great character

-Superstar Expectations- presented to students who have exemplified our 3 school-wide expectations of being Respectful, Responsible, and Safe.

-Perfect Attendance- no absences/tardies during the trimester
+- Academic Achievement high achievement (3s and 4s) in all academic areas - Academic Improvement significant academic improvement in one or more areas - Teacher's Choice award presented based on teacher's choice - Superstar Expectations- presented to students who have exemplified our 3 school-wide expectations of being Respectful, Responsible, and Safe. - Perfect Attendance- no absences/tardies during the trimester - Accelerated Reader Awards-awarded for success and achieving personal reading goals.

-Accelerated Reader Degree Awards- students who have met their AR goal and beyond

-OTHER STUDENT RECOGNITION/AWARDS:

-- Mileage Club

-- Science Fair (if student is participating)

-- Spelling Bee